wso2/docs-is/en/docs/guides/tenants/tenant-mgt.md

 # Tenant Management

 By default, WSO2 Identity Server is configured with a single tenant named `carbon.super`.
-If you have the required permissions, you can configure multiple tenant domains to allow multiple user bases to log in and use a single server/cluster at the same time in anisolated manner.
+If you have the required permissions, you can configure more tenant domains and maintain multiple isolated user bases on a single server/cluster at the same time.

 !!!
 Info
     Learn more about [multi-tenancy]({{base_path}}/references/concepts/introduction-to-multitenancy/).